Stewart McDonald (politician): Parliamentary career

 In August 2018, McDonald gave his support for pre-exposure prophylaxis (PrEP) for HIV prevention to be available on the NHS.
 He said that those opposing PrEP's introduction to the NHS were being homophobic, and accused the UK government of "putting more hurdles in the way of the rollout of PrEP".

 McDonald has been a long-time supporter of transgender rights, and reforming the Gender Recognition Act (GRA) in Scotland to make it easier for people to self-identify.
 He said in November 2019 that "I've always stood up for trans rights and I always will – there's no chance I'll desert a community that's integral to our wider movement for equality".
 He had declared his support for Nicola Sturgeon in April 2019 when some SNP groups objected to her support of reforming the GRA.

 At the 2019 general election, McDonald was again re-elected, with an increased vote share of 48.1% and an increased majority of 9,005 votes.

 McDonald is a member of the Inter-Parliamentary Alliance on China.
 In September 2021, McDonald said he was troubled by Scotland's relationship with China, which he claimed "opened the doorway to misinformation from Beijing".
 He also claimed Russia has a history of disinformation running in Scotland and reported the show run by Alex Salmond (The Alex Salmond Show) on RT "lends credibility and legitimacy to Kremlin propaganda".

 McDonald is a republican and in January 2023 called for a debate over the existence of the British monarchy in an independent Scotland.

 In June 2024, McDonald was reselected as the SNP candidate for Glasgow South at the 2024 general election, but was defeated by the Labour candidate, Gordon McKee.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, McDonald became the founding director of public affairs consultancy Regent Park Strategies Ltd. He also works as a columnist for The Spectator and The Scotsman.